 - 1 recipe Kimchi Fried Rice (see tips below if you want to make this in advance)

-- 1 red or yellow bell pepper , sliced long and thin
+- 1 red bell pepper (or yellow), sliced long and thin

-- 4 eggs
+- 4 large eggs

-- Sriracha hot sauce , for topping (optional)
+- sriracha hot sauce , for topping (optional)

-Slice the pork tenderloin into very thin slices and place the meat in a large ziplock bag.
+- Slice the pork tenderloin into very thin slices and place the meat in a large ziplock bag.
 Set aside.

-In a bowl whisk together the soy sauce, sesame oil, brown sugar, garlic, ginger, red pepper flakes and one chopped green onion (reserve the remaining chopped green onion for garnish on the bowls).
+- In a bowl whisk together the soy sauce, sesame oil, brown sugar, garlic, ginger, red pepper flakes and one chopped green onion (reserve the remaining chopped green onion for garnish on the bowls).

 - Flip each piece of meat to the other side and allow to brown for another 2 minutes or so, until cooked through, but not overcooked.
 Remove to a plate.

-Add remaining oil to the pan.
+- Add remaining oil to the pan.
 Once hot, add remaining pork and cook in the same manner.
 Remove to a plate.

 - At the same time, Place another skillet over medium heat and cook your eggs, sunny-side up, in a hot greased pan for several minutes.

 - Add some sriracha hot sauce on top, if you like more heat.
 Serve immediately.